fathonix/pbr-linux-bootloader/README.md

 Replace `stage1` with the first stage option you choose and `stage2` with one of the second stage options.

-On Windows, run BOOTICE then select the target drive under the Destination Disk section, select Process MBR then Restore MBR, select `stage1.bin` under this project folder where `stage1` is the first stage option you have previously chosen.
+On Windows, run BOOTICE as administrator then select the target drive under the Destination Disk section, select Process MBR then Restore MBR, select `stage1.bin` under this project folder where `stage1` is the first stage option you have previously chosen.
 Once finished, go back to the BOOTICE's main window and select Process PBR, select the target partition under the Destination Partition section, select Restore PBR, select `stage2.bin` under this project folder where `stage2` is the second stage option you have previously chosen.

 # Technical Information